apache/spark/docs/sql-ref-syntax-qry-select-hints.md

 * **BROADCAST_NL**

     Suggests that Spark use broadcast nested loop join.
 The join side with the hint will be broadcast regardless of `autoBroadcastJoinThreshold`.
 If both sides of the join have the broadcast hints, the one with the smaller size (based on stats) will be broadcast.
-Note that, this hint is only useful if the join type and build side is not supported by hash join. i.e. full outer join, left outer/semi/anti join with build left, right outer join with build right.
+Note that, this hint is only useful if the join type and build side is not supported by broadcast hash join. i.e. full outer join, left outer/semi/anti join with build left, right outer join with build right.

 #### Examples